 Dalat, Vietnam has a number of silk factories, and it is absolutely worth it to tour one.
-The moment Lulu and I walked through the dusty doors of the building, I started gasping.
+The moment my tour guide, Lulu, and I walked through the dusty doors of the building, I started gasping.

-Top Right: Baskets and heaps of finished cocoons!
+2. Baskets and heaps of finished silk worm cocoons!

-Sixth Down, Right: Stunning clothing fashioned (usually in Hoi An, Vietnam) out of the silk made in the factory
+9. Stunning clothing fashioned (usually in Hoi An, Vietnam) out of the silk made in the factory.

 What really took my breath away was the juxtaposition between the royal refinement of the silk and the down-and-dirty mechanics of how it’s born.
 I mean, you can’t get much grubbier than the following list: larvae, mating bugs, people toiling for hours over scalding water and wet insect homes, rickety old machines clacking in the dust, clotheslines in front of flea-bitten dogs and refuse, and all of this in a decidedly rustic setting.
 I had no idea it was like this!

 This, however, illustrates why it’s so irritating when men idealize a gorgeous woman and put her on a holy pedestal without really getting to know her. (“Huh?” you say, “Where did that come from?”
 Hold on and hear me out, people.)
 Just like the silk, even the most precious-looking glamor usually has a story behind it with some dirt.

 Rather than diminishing the beauty, learning its dusty past actually adds to its artistic value!